peterfab9845/WebCheckers/docs/DesignDoc.md

 # Executive Summary

-> WebCheckers is a platform designed for players to link up and play checkers online.
+WebCheckers is a platform designed for players to link up and play checkers online.
 Players get to choose to either to play against an Artificial Intelligence or to choose from a list of active players that are not in a game.
 After choosing the type of game to play, the user is brought to a screen with the board shown on it, and their opponent also is brought to the same game but from the opposite perspective.
 From there, they will continue to play the game while being held to the rules of the game.
 Lastly, players will be able to save and re-watch games they have played in the past.

 ## Purpose

-> Web checkers is a platform for users to come and play checkers online with either their friends or an artificial intelligence.
+WebCheckers is a platform for users to come and play checkers online with either their friends or an artificial intelligence.

->
-> Our user group includes:
+Our user group includes:

->
-> > Parents and childern, who want to add more fun to game night.
+* Parents and children, who want to add more fun to game night.
-> >
-> > Groups of Friends, who are looking for something fun to play.
+* Groups of friends, who are looking for something fun to play.

 # Requirements